[LP] Singles CD DVD Books Magazines LaserDisc Other |

 (Dawn DNLS-3065 UK-75 VG+ 375:-)

 Original UK pressing on Dawn, fully laminated picture sleeve.
-The sleeve shows only a little light wear from storage; the vinyl is graded EX.
 Nowadays rarely seen!

 |